SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

    - This is a key indicator of ARP spoofing.

-3) Manually configure static IPs on the client devices(like Pc or your mobile phone) and verify connectivity using ping.
+**3) Manually configure static IPs on the client devices(like Pc or your mobile phone) and verify connectivity using ping.**

 The following static IP configuration was used for the PC: